ItsWachira/Hashnode_Blog_Posts/cl7g9qhgz0dy01unv8q2p6ua7.md

 ---
 ## Conclusion
-This tutorial has covered some of the major concepts any beginner needs to know before starting out with learning react.
+This article has covered some of the major concepts any beginner needs to know before starting out with learning react.

 I am hoping that this article has given you an ideal picture of what to expect with react.
 I am still on the same learning journey, and some of the concepts I have mentioned above have helped me a great deal in learning and understanding front-end development with React.